openandclose/tosixinch/docs/options.rst

     The display size of common 6-inch e-readers seems around 90mm x 120mm.
     Here the default thinly clips on height, for versatility.
-    (Officially published pixel specs may be different from physically effective pixels,
-    may be limited by OS, application, or user interfaces.
-    In general, width is more precious than height in small devices.)

 .. confopt:: landscape_size